Top Picks

-When I was first learning to install cabinets one job the owner of the cabinet shop always tackled was scribing the cabinet fillers and backsplashes.
+When I was first learning to install cabinets, one job the cabinet shop owner always tackled was scribing the cabinet fillers and backsplashes.

-While he avoided more mundane work the scribing was a job for a perfectionist and I soon realized why he enjoyed it.
+While he avoided more mundane work, scribing was a job for a perfectionist, and I soon realized why he enjoyed it.
 But, the problem was he had decades of free-handing experience and didn’t need to use a wood scribe tool.

 So learning to scribe took a lot of patience.

-In this article we’ll cover the common styles of scribes for woodworking.
-And, like any tool, understanding the key features of a wood scribe tool is a must:
+In this article, we’ll cover the common styles of scribes for woodworking.
+And, like any tool, understanding the critical features of a wood scribe tool is a must:

 - Support any pencil or marker